MicrosoftDocs/power-automate-docs/articles/customapi-web-api-tutorial.md

 You should now be able to use AAD to authenticate your web application.

-## Add the Custom connector to Microsoft Flow
+## Add the custom connector to Microsoft Flow

 1. Modify your Swagger to add the `securityDefintions` object and AAD authentication used for the Web App.
 The section of your Swagger with the **host** property should look like this: